-The distributed sound pressures (with and without the effect of the upstream stator) along the chord of the rotor blade are shown in Figure 9.
+The distributed sound pressures (with and without the effect of the upstream stator) along the chord of the rotor blade for rotor position 7 are shown in Figure 9.
 The increase in the sound pressure level near the trailing edge of the blade when the stator is absent is due to the unsteady flow generated near the trailing edge of the rotor.
 With the influence of the stator, the pressure distribution on the rotor blade finds its maximum level near the leading edge of the blade.
-An increase in peak pressure by 15dB near the leading edge of the blade is evident for the case where the stator is located upstream.
-Since this surface pressure contributes to the blade reaction force to the air, so to reduction in the radiated sound pressure (see Equation (3)), is expected with the removal of the stator blade in the craft.
-This may explain the noise reduction observed in Figure 4.
+An increase in peak pressure by 15dB near the leading edge of the blade is evident for the case where the stator blade is located upstream.
+Since this surface pressure contributes to the blade reaction force to the air, the reduction in the radiated sound pressure (see Equation (3)) is expected if the stator blades in the craft are removed.
+This explains the noise reduction observed in Figure 4.